movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 **Attestation**.
 To do so they _attest_ for the new block $B'$ by casting a vote :white_check_mark: or :x:.

 **L2-finality certificate / quorum certificate (QC)**.
 When enough validators have attested for a new block $B'$, the block is _L2-final_.
 The accumulation of enough votes is aggregated in a quorum certificate (i.e. the L2-finality certificate).
 The block is then considered to be _confirmed_.
+A naive implementation of the quorum certificate is a list of votes.

 > [!NOTE]
 > Until a better definition arises we consider _**confirmation**_ to be defined as _L2-finality_.